jabrena/typed-errors/README.md

 };
 ```

-But Optional does´t model the error, only model the presence or absent of a result.
+But reviewing the implementation, `Optional` was not designed to model Errors, it was modelled to represent the presence or absence of a result.

 ---

-Finally, you could consider using Types to describe that your method could return a valid result or an error:
+Finally, you could consider to use other Wrapper Types to describe that your method could return a valid result or an error.
+This approach is very common in multiple modern programming languages like:
+Haskell, Scala, Kotlin, TypeScript, Golang, Rust,
+Unison, Swift, Ocaml or F#.

+Using this idea in mind, you could use this library for:

 ```java
 enum ConversionIssue {